Trump Campaign Sues in Nevada to Stop Vegas-Area Vote Count

 Donald J. Trump for President campaign co-chairman in Nevada, former state Attorney General Adam Laxalt, said in an interview that it appeared that not enough ballots were being rejected.

-He cited state election data showing that more than 98% of mailed ballots received as of Thursday in Clark County had been accepted as valid.
+He cited state election data showing that more than 98% of mailed ballots received in Clark County had been accepted as valid.

 “It's hard to believe there's only a 1% rejection rate," Laxalt told The Associated Press.
 “Once a signature is verified, no campaign has the ability to challenge that vote."